 If you use DHCP to assign IP addresses to devices on your LAN, and you want to manage the router within this DHCP regime, it is recommended that you set your DHCP server to always assign the same IP address to the router.
 This will enable you to access the GUI by browsing to that IP address, and will also let you use the router as a gateway device for your LAN.
-If you need the router's MAC address for this, it can be displayed using the command SHOW SWITCH or SHOW ETH=x MACADDRESS.
+If you need the router's MAC address for this, you can display it using the command SHOW ETH=0 MACADDRESS.